Minor summation formula of hyperpfaffians and Selberg integrals: Hankel Pfaffians and little -Jacobi polynomials

-The aim of this section is to give the third proof of \cite[Corollary~3.2]{ITZ2} (i.e., Theorem~\ref{conj:01}).
-The second proof was given in \cite{GITZ1}, \cite[Corollary 3.4]{GITZ2} as an application of a quadratic formula for the basic hypergeometric series related to the Askey-Wilson polynomials.
-Here we use a completely different method from the above two proofs and show that this method is widely applicable to the Pfaffians of this type.
-In this section we not only prove Theorem~\ref{conj:01} but also prove all the tools which will be needed in the next section.
+The aim of this section is to give a new proof of \eqref{eq:ITZ}, i.e., Theorem~\ref{conj:01}, \eqref{eq:pf-special}.
+This $q$-identity first appeared in \cite[Corollary~3.2]{ITZ2}, and also proved in \cite{GITZ1}, \cite[Corollary 3.4]{GITZ2} by using a quadratic formula for the basic hypergeometric series related to the Askey-Wilson polynomials.
+Here we use a different approach from the above two proofs, that is, we establish a key identity \eqref{eq:Pf-Delta2} which enable us to compute $q$-Pfaffians of this type.
+This key identity will be used to derive Theorem~\ref{conj:01}, and also used to derive Theorem~\ref{conj:03} in the next section.

-We use Corollary~\ref{cor:q-Hankel-hyperpfaff} which we may call ``$q$-Hankel hyperpfaffian formula'', and reduce evaluation of the Pfaffian to the Askey-Habsieger-Kadell integral when $l=2$.
-Hence we use a very special case of the Askey-Habsieger-Kadell integral in this section.
-In fact, at this point, we don't know how to evaluate the right-hand side of \eqref{eq:gen_formula1} for general $l$ by reducing it to the Askey-Habsieger-Kadell integral, that is the reason we have only Pfaffian formulas, and do not have a hyperpfaffian formula as in the previous section.
-Another option is to change the left-hand side of \eqref{eq:gen_formula1} as the right-hand side nicely fit to the Askey-Habsieger-Kadell formula.
-However we don't know how to do it, neither.
-Hence we restrict our attention to the Pfaffian case, i.e., $l=2$, in this section and in the next. \smallbreak This section is composed as follows.
-In \cite{Hab,Kad} the $q$-Selberg integral has several expressions with the products, $\Delta_{k}(\x)$, $\Delta_{k}^{0}(\x)$, $\Delta_{k}^{1}(\x)$ or $\Delta_{k}^{2}(\x)$, which are defined in the following.
-First we state the relations between those integrals with the products, which are given in \eqref{eq:Delta1-Delta2}, \eqref{eq:Delta_k-Delta_k^1} and \eqref{eq:Delta1-Delta0}.
-These identities hold for arbitrary $q$-measure $\omega$ and arbitrary $l=2k$, and also used in the next section.
-Then we set $l=2$ to obtain the Pfaffian identity \eqref{eq:Pf-Delta2}, which is the most appropriate form to apply the Askey-Habsieger-Kadell formula \eqref{eq:ask-conj1}.
-Then we take the measure which gives the little $q$-Jacobi polynomials, and perform the straightforward computation to prove Theorem~\ref{conj:01}. \smallbreak If we put $l=2$ into \eqref{eq:gen_formula1}, we obtain
+As mentioned just before Corollary~\ref{cor:Hankel-hyperpfaff}, another case that we can evaluate \eqref{eq:gen_formula1} is when $l=2$.
+Then we call the left-hand side of \eqref{eq:gen_formula1} \defterm{$q$-Hankel Pfaffian}.
+We give examples of $q$-Hankel Pfaffians in this section and the next one.
+In this section we reduce the evaluation of the $q$-Hankel Pfaffian \eqref{eq:pf-special} to the $k=2$ case of the Askey-Habsieger-Kadell integral \eqref{eq:ask-conj1}. \smallbreak This section is composed as follows.
+In \cite{Hab1,Kad} the $q$-Selberg integral has several expressions which include one of the $q$-difference products $\Delta_{k}(\x)$, $\Delta_{k}^{0}(\x)$, $\Delta_{k}^{1}(\x)$ and $\Delta_{k}^{2}(\x)$ (to be defined later).
+To prove Theorem~\ref{conj:01}, we first state the relations between the integrals which include the $q$-difference products (see \eqref{eq:Delta1-Delta2}, \eqref{eq:Delta_k-Delta_k^1} and \eqref{eq:Delta1-Delta0}).
+These identities hold for any $q$-measure $\omega$ and any $l=2k$.
+Then we set $l=2$ to obtain the Pfaffian identity \eqref{eq:Pf-Delta2}, which will be an appropriate form to apply the Askey-Habsieger-Kadell formula \eqref{eq:ask-conj1}.
+Finally we take the measure which gives the little $q$-Jacobi polynomials, and perform a straightforward computation to prove Theorem~\ref{conj:01}. \smallbreak If we put $l=2$ in \eqref{eq:gen_formula1}, we obtain